bris00/DFMA/diary/Questions.md

 * What is your preferred manscaping look?
 (One or more pictures speak 1000 words 😊)
 * What does your, potentially hypothetical, bucket list contain?
 * What is something sexual you've always wanted to try but haven't had the opportunity to try yet?
-* What is the dirtiest fantasy you've had about someone close to you (e.g. a friend), but with whom you've not been intimately or romantically involved.
+* What is the dirtiest fantasy you've had about someone close to you (e.g. a friend), but with whom you've not been intimately or romantically involved?
-* How does your favourite pleasure-giving sex toy compare to other toys you have.
+* How does your favourite pleasure-giving sex toy compare to other toys you have?